PhilipSchmid/k8s-home-lab/README.md

 Source:
 - https://docs.rke2.io/install/requirements/#networking

+#### Cilium Host Policies
+In this guide we use Cilium as CNI.
+Therefore we have another option to firewall our node instead of using traditional technologies like Firewalld (nftables).
+Cilium offers a quite powerful feature called [Host Firewall](https://docs.cilium.io/en/stable/gettingstarted/host-firewall/) which allows it to manage firewall rules for the host itself via Kubernetes resources (`CiliumClusterwideNetworkPolicy`).
+Cilium then uses its advanced eBPF capabilities to actually implement & enforce these rules of host level.

+We need a running K8s cluster and Cilium in order to activate Cilium Host Policies.
+Therefore its configuration is described later in an own Chilium subchapter.

 ### Prevent RKE2 Package Updates
 To provide more stability, I chose to DNF/YUM "mark/hold" the RKE2 related packages so a `dnf update`/`yum update` does not mess around with them.